Desp001/Desp001/README.md

 - 👋 Hi, I’m Mykel
 - 👀 I'm interested in Software Development
-- 🌱 I’m currently learning advanced frontend techniques
+- 🌱 I’m currently learning JavaScript frontend libraries
 - 💞️ I’m looking to collaborate on a web project with great UI/UX
 - 📫 You can reach me via links to my social profile
 - 😄 He/Him